-Once an action is generated in Orchestrator, it is displayed on the Actions page with the status Unassigned.
-Attributes like priority, title or catalog are populated based on how the action was customized in Studio using the corresponding activity.
+Once an action is generated, it is displayed on the Actions page with the status Unassigned.
+Attributes like priority, title or action catalog are populated based on how the action was customized in Studio using the corresponding activity.

 Actions are grouped according to user-defined criteria in Action Catalogs which need to be defined in Orchestrator first, and then set at action creation in Studio, using the same activity mentioned above.

 Say you have an invoice-processing workflow.
 A user with execution permissions starts a job for the corresponding process.

 The job is executed as usually, up until it encounters the activity which suspends it.
 That's when human intervention is required.